 Requesting an Active Learning Classroom (ALC)

-The Office of the University Registrar is responsible for scheduling all academic-related events (including classes, evening exams, review sessions and final exams) into pooled classrooms.
-Those who wish to use pooled classrooms for special (non-academic) events should first review the policy for requesting pooled classrooms established by Event Management on their website.
+Those who wish to use pooled classrooms for special (non-class) events should review the policy for requesting pooled classrooms on the Event Management website.

-Requests for pooled classrooms may be made by visiting Reserve-A-Space, a resource for students, faculty and staff to request event spaces across most of the Danforth Campus.
+Pooled classrooms become available for non-class events two weeks after the start of each new semester and are not available during scheduled university breaks.
+Requests for pooled classrooms are made at Reserve-A-Space, a resource for students, faculty, and staff to request event space across the Danforth Campus.